benchristel/longlast/README.md

 ## TODO

-- Ditch the reference implementation idea; I don't see the point anymore
 - Copy tstyche.config.json to packages on build, so we have a record of the supported TypeScript versions for each release.
 - `@longlast/name`